top of page

 Does the employee have to sign a new employment contract to apply for the ICT card?

-No, posting with the ICT card is also possible if the employee is posted on the basis of his or her home employment contract (so-called one-contract model).
-It is not necessary to conclude a second employment contract.
+No, posting with the ICT card is also possible if the employee is posted based on their home employment contract (so-called single-contract model).
+The conclusion of a second employment contract is not necessary.
 It is also irrelevant which part of the company or group pays the salary.
-However, it should be noted that German labor laws (especially with regard to the minimum salary) must be observed.
+However, it should be noted that German labor laws (especially regarding the minimum salary level) must be observed.

-Yes, the ICT card explicitly allows the secondment of trainees.
-However, unlike the secondment of managers and specialists, the ICT card for trainees is limited to 1 year.
+Yes, the ICT card explicitly allows for the secondment of trainees.
+However, unlike the secondment of managers and specialists, the ICT card for trainees is limited to one year.

-Can a settlement permit be applied for using the ICT card?
+Can a permanent residence permit be applied for with the ICT card?

-No, in most cases you cannot apply for a settlement permit with an ICT card.
+No, in most cases, an ICT card cannot be used to apply for a settlement permit.
 It is in the nature of a posting that a return to the country of posting is intended from the outset.
-In some cases, however, there are options for obtaining a settlement permit through other residence permits.
-If in doubt, a lawyer specializing in migration law can advise you on this.
+However, in some cases, there are options for obtaining a settlement permit through other residence permits.
+If in doubt, a specialist immigration lawyer can advise you on this.

-What is the minimum salary to apply for an ICT card?
+What is the minimum salary required to apply for an ICT card?

-In contrast to other employment migration titles (in particular the EU Blue Card), there is no minimum salary when applying for the ICT card.
-However, the Federal Employment Agency can only give its consent to issue an ICT card if the foreigner is not employed under less favourable conditions than nationals.
-This check also includes salary, which is why the employee's salary must be compared with that of a German in the corresponding position.
+Unlike other labor migration permits (especially the EU Blue Card), there is no minimum salary requirement for applying for an ICT card.
+However, the Federal Employment Agency can only approve the issuance of an ICT card if the foreign national is not employed under less favorable conditions than nationals.
+This assessment also includes salary, which is why the employee's salary must be compared with that of a German in the corresponding position.
 The average salary for each position can be found in the Federal Employment Agency's BERUFE.NET database .

 Can I apply for family reunification with the ICT card?